 Please refer to our Brand Guidelines and Toolkit on all matters related to visual identity, web standards and appropriate use of graphics and logos.
 If you have additional questions or need help, please contact the #UNHSocial team.

-NOTE: This information is designed to help UNH students and staff create and contribute to social media and to do so in a respectful, professional, and relevant way that protects the university’s reputation and mission.
+NOTE: This information is designed to help UNH students, faculty, and staff create and contribute to social media and to do so in a respectful, professional, and relevant way that protects the university’s reputation and mission.
 We recognize the value of social media and encourage its participation.